 Mark- accompanied Peter and recorded his preaching

-Luke- traveled extensively with Paul and recorded Paul’s ministry
+Luke- had investigated everything carefully (Luke 1:3) and traveled extensively with Paul and recorded Paul’s ministry

 Jude- Jesus’ brother and early follower of Christ

 Hebrews – unknown author – but met the criteria because although they think one of three men wrote it; all three of those men were either an apostle or very close to an apostle and it met the other criteria for being included in the Canon.

 So did these apostles and disciples do what Jesus commissioned them to do?
 Yes!
 They went from being scared men and women in hiding to courageously proclaiming the gospel.
 The gospel message spread like wildfire despite hardships and persecution.
 Today approximately one third of the world’s population considers themselves Christians.

 How do people know we are a disciple of Jesus?